dustinrue/ControlPlane/README.md

 How to Get ControlPlane
 -----------------------

-You can download the most recent version of ControlPlane from http://www.macupdate.com/app/mac/39644/controlplane.
+You can download the most recent version of ControlPlane from <http://www.macupdate.com/app/mac/39644/controlplane>.
 Once installed you will be automatically notified of any new updates the become available.

 Building ControlPlane from Source
 ---------------------------------

-ControlPlane is free, open source software hosted at https://github.com/dustinrue/ControlPlane.
-If you wish to build ControlPlane yourself you can do so by cloning the ControlPlane code to your computer using the Github app for Mac.
+ControlPlane is free, open source software hosted at <https://github.com/dustinrue/ControlPlane>.
+If you wish to build ControlPlane yourself you can do so by cloning the ControlPlane code to your computer.
+If you don't have git installed you will need to install either the GitHub client for Mac at <http://mac.github.com/> which install a GUI client as well as the command line client or if you simply want the command line client installed you can get it from <http://git-scm.com/download>.
+If you need additional help with using Git GitHub is a great resource.
+You will find GitHub's documentation at <http://help.github.com/>.

 Once cloned, open the project file in Xcode and issue command+b to build the app or command+r to build and run it.